 What to Look for in Cast Iron Scrubbers

 Scrubbers come in a wide range of materials, from sponge-like pads to thick silicone, to stainless steel and even chainmail.
-While these are all technically safe for your cast iron, it’s worth noting that the stronger materials should only be used for pans with a lot of burned-on food or rust, since they can strip your pan of its seasoning.
+While these are all technically fine to use on cast iron, it’s worth noting that the stronger materials should only be used for pans with a lot of burned-on food or rust, since they can strip your pan of its seasoning.

 Some scrubbers are handled brushes, while others are more like sponges.
 This is largely a matter of personal preference.
 Opt for whichever variety you feel gives you more hand control.

 Is chainmail good for cast iron?

 Not only can you use chainmail scrubbers on cast iron, but they’re one of the best tools for scouring these heavy-duty pans.
 They expertly slough off stuck-on bits from both regular cast iron and enameled cast iron cookware to help keep your pans in pristine condition.

 Can you use stainless steel scrubbers on cast iron?

 Yes, stainless steel scrubbers do a great job removing any food remnants from cast iron, thanks to their rugged texture.
 Don’t worry: Your cast iron is durable enough to stand up to the tough material.